From Subatomic to Cosmic Scales: Simulating, Modelling, Analysing Binary Neutron Star Mergers

 Importance of Theoretical Models

 We are currently at a crossroads in which the development of accurate and robust theoretical models is crucial to keeping up with the development of experimental instrumentation.
-Without noticeable upgrades of our models, future analyses will be biased through modelling uncertainties.
+Without noticeable upgrades of our models, future analyses will be biased through modeling uncertainties.

 Research Focus